spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profiles/create-standard-app-profile.md

 ---
 sidebar_label: "Create Standard App Profile"
-title: "Create Standard App Profile"
+title: "Create a Standard App Profile"
 description: "Learn how to create a standard app profile for your Palette Virtual Clusters."
 hide_table_of_contents: false
 sidebar_position: 5